How the High-Water Mark Fee Model Works in Indian PMS

 - Fee: 0% fixed fee, 20% to 25% profit share above hurdle (usually 10%).

-- Best for: RIs who want complete incentive alignment.
-The manager makes zero money (on performance) if the portfolio fails to beat the hurdle.
+- Best for: Investors who want stronger incentive alignment.
+The manager earns no performance fee if the portfolio fails to beat the hurdle.

 C. Hybrid Structure